liquor license Services

 In certain circumstances, a person who is not the holder of a Manager’s Certificate can be appointed by the licensee as an ACTING MANAGER for any period not exceeding three weeks at any one time.
 The total period a licensee can appoint a person as an Acting Manager cannot exceed a total of six weeks in any 12 month period.

-Applying for a liquor licence in NZ can be tedious.
+Applying for a liquor license in NZ can be tedious.
 Talk to us today and see how we can make it a smoother process.